 right to the public holiday by working at least 40 hours in the previous 5

 Your employer is responsible for giving you your proper notice.
-If you have difficulty in securing your notice entitlement or if there is a dispute about pay you are owed, your payslip or pay for annual leave you can refer a complaint to Workplace Relations Customer Services - see 'Where to apply' below - within 6 months of the dispute or complaint occurring.
-You must use the new online complaint form (available by selecting ‘Make a complaint in relation to employment rights’ on workplacerelations.ie).
-The time limit may be extended for up to a further 6 months, but only where there are exceptional circumstances which prevented the complaint being brought within the normal time limit.
+If you have difficulty in securing your notice entitlement or if there is a dispute about pay you are owed, your payslip or pay for annual leave you can refer a complaint to the Workplace Relations Commission within 6 months of the dispute or complaint occurring.
+You must use the online complaint form available on workplacerelations.ie.
+The time limit may be extended for up to a further 6 months, but only where there is reasonable cause which prevented the complaint being brought within the normal time limit.

 If you are not given a P45 when you leave your job you should first ask your employer for it.
 If the employer does not supply it you should contact your local tax office.
 Revenue will contact the employer and obtain your P45 for you.
 If you have started a new job, Revenue will send you a new tax credit certificate so you will not have to pay emergency tax in your new job.